aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/tabdelimited-to-tiff/_index.md

 The following example demonstrates how to convert TABDELIMITED to TIFF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TABDELIMITED into TIFF.
+Follow the easy steps to convert TABDELIMITED to TIFF.
 Upload your TABDELIMITED file, then simply save it as TIFF file.
 For both TABDELIMITED reading and TIFF writing you can use fully qualified filenames.
 The output TIFF content and formatting will be identical to the original TABDELIMITED document.

 {{% /blocks/products/pf/agp/text %}}